Happy Holidays!

 2025 in Review

 2025 has been amazing, hard, fun, sleep depriving, inspiring, challenging and enlightening, all because of the arrival of our girls.
-Daisy Brynn and Ruth Jean made their debut late in the night on Wednesday, March 5.
-After a nearly three-week stay at the NICU, they came home and have thrived ever since.
+Daisy Brynn (4 lb.
+9 oz.) and Ruth Jean (3 lb.
+14 oz.) made their debut late in the night on Wednesday, March 5.
+After a nearly three-week stay at the NICU where they continued to grow and learned how to eat, they came home and have thrived ever since.

-As much of our time in the spring was devoted to the girls and feeding them every three hours, many things took a backseat.
-The garden went on hiatus for 2025, but we're hoping to plant a bunch in 2026.
-Outside of the new Taylor Swift album being put on repeat while in the car — that explains why she's so highly ranked in my Spotify Wrapped — we’ve also been very much in a cultural bubble since March.
+With the girls finally home, much of our time in the spring was devoted to feeding the girls every three hours and many things took a backseat.
+The garden went on hiatus for 2025, but we're hoping to plant a bunch and maybe make some infrastructure improvements in 2026.
+We’ve also been very much in a cultural bubble since March.
 For example, if you ask “Have you watched…” we’ll cut you off there.
 We haven’t watched it.
+We did take the girls to Mimi and Pops' house for the first time around Memorial Day, and a few weeks later (technically in the summer) they made their New York debut at Grandma and Grandpa's house.

 The fall flew by, but a lot happened.
-Daisy started moving and is army crawling wherever she can, and we think Ruth is not far behind.
-We started getting out of the house more.
-We took the girls apple picking and they made their first trip to the diner at the end of our street.
+The girls started eating and enjoying solid foods.
+Daisy started moving and is army crawling wherever she can, while Ruth is generally content in what Emily has deemed her potted plant era.
+We started getting out of the house a little bit more, taking the girls apple picking and they made their first trip to the diner at the end of our street.
 New niece Zoey arrived in October, and we were happy to become chopped liver and no longer in the spotlight.
 With the help of friends, we built a breakfast bar in our back kitchen that the girls can hang out at in their clip-on high chairs.
-We made a trip to Durham and did another year of "Marathon Thanksgiving," driving to see our families and friends in Pennsylvania and New York.
-Fortunately, the girls are great travelers.
+We made a trip to Durham in October and in November we did another year of "Marathon Thanksgiving," driving to see our families and friends in Pennsylvania and New York within eight days.

 Cat Corner

 Gracie enjoys occasional pets from the girls but doesn't go out of her way to seek attention.
-For those wondering, Gracie’s Box of the Year, courtesy of one of our many takeout trips to the aforementioned diner at the end of our street, was used primarily in the spring and early summer this year.
+For those wondering, Gracie’s Box of the Year was from of one of our many takeout trips to the aforementioned diner at the end of our street and was used primarily in the spring and early summer.

 In closing...